hx2A/py5website/reference/sketch_shape_mode.rst

 Description
 ===========

 Modifies the location from which shapes draw.
 The default mode is ``shape_mode(CORNER)``, which specifies the location to be the upper left corner of the shape and uses the third and fourth parameters of ``shape()`` to specify the width and height.
 The syntax ``shape_mode(CORNERS)`` uses the first and second parameters of ``shape()`` to set the location of one corner and uses the third and fourth parameters to set the opposite corner.
 The syntax ``shape_mode(CENTER)`` draws the shape from its center point and uses the third and forth parameters of ``shape()`` to specify the width and height.
-The parameter must be written in "ALL CAPS" because Processing is a case sensitive language.
+The parameter must be written in "ALL CAPS" because Python is a case sensitive language.

 Underlying Java method: `shapeMode <https://processing.org/reference/shapeMode_.html>`_